 First off, we need to know who you are.
 Come by the shop to get your free personal orientation where we can discuss all the class options that are available to you as well as everything that is involved for you to take one of our classes.Step 2: Classroom

 You are learning to dive, which means you are also learning to be awesome, and it is supposed to be FUN.
 However, every now and then we have to buckle down and be serious.
 Most of your classroom portion is finished online, all you have to do is come in for a couple of hours to review the information and take a test.Step 3: Pool Time

 Practice, practice, practice!
 We will have you practice and repeat all of your skills in the pool until they become second nature to you.
-There is at least twice as much pool time as classroom time.Step 4: Check Out Dives
+There is at least twice as much pool time as classroom time.Step 4: Open Water Dives